spcl/dace/doc/frontend/parsing.rst

 The :class:`~dace.frontend.python.newast.ProgramVisitor` will trigger the generation of a :class:`~dace.sdfg.nodes.NestedSDFG` (through a nested :class:`~dace.frontend.python.newast.ProgramVisitor`) in the following cases:

 - When parsing the body of a :func:`~dace.frontend.interface.map`.
 This will occur even when a :class:`~dace.sdfg.nodes.NestedSDFG` is not necessary.
 Simplification of the resulting subgraph is left to :class:`~dace.transformation.interstate.sdfg_nesting.InlineSDFG`.
 - When parsing a call (see `ast.Call <https://docs.python.org/3/library/ast.html#ast.Call>`_) to another Data-Centric Python program or an :class:`~dace.sdfg.sdfg.SDFG` object.
-It should be noted that calls to, e.g., supported NumPy methods, may also (eventually) trigger the generation of a :class:`~dace.sdfg.nodes.NestedSDFG`.
+It should be noted that calls to, e.g., supported NumPy methods (see :mod:`~dace.frontend.python.replacements`), may also (eventually) trigger the generation of a :class:`~dace.sdfg.nodes.NestedSDFG`.
 However, this is mostly occuring through :ref:`Library Nodes <libnodes>`.
 - When parsing :ref:`explcit dataflow mode <explicit-dataflow-mode>` syntax.
 The whole Abstract Syntax sub-Tree of such statements is passed to a :class:`~dace.frontend.python.newast.TaskletTransformer`.

 Visitor Methods